 Kelbie Roofing to the Rescue!

 When in doubt, err on the side of caution and contact a professional roofing contractor like Kelbie Roofing.
-We’ve got the experience, expertise, and equipment to handle any slate roof repair, big or small.
+We’ve got the experience, expertise, and equipment to handle any slate roof problems or repair, big or small.
 We’ll diagnose the issue, provide a detailed estimate, and restore your slate roof to its former glory.
 Your safety and peace of mind are our top priorities.

 Reach out to us anytime.
 We look forward to hearing from you.